cbare/cbare.github.io/_drafts/how-to-windows.md

 First, don't switch unless you have to.
 Expect to lose a week or two setting up, working kinks out, and getting used to a new environment.
 Also, expect to pay an ongoing tax on your productivity if you switch back and forth between Mac and Windows.

+CTOs, VPs of technology, don't do this to your people.
+Allow them to choose the platform on which they are most productive.
+Whatever you gain from standardization will be more than offset by losses in productivity, increased vendor lock-in, and decreased hiring pool.

 That said, I really only need 3 things to be productive: a text editor, a terminal, and a browser.
 After a few weeks, I have these more or less dialed in and it's starting to feel like a [workable development environment][13].

 ## Keys

+Pushing things like typing down into muscle memory frees up space for higher-level thinking.
+Switching keyboards makes that harder.

-While key-bindings are usually customizable, some friction around keyboard layout is unavoidable.
-Your choice seems to boil down to remap alt to ctrl and deal with some quirky cases or just get used to switching.
+While key-bindings are customizable, some friction around keyboard layout is unavoidable.
+Your choice seems to boil down to remap alt to ctrl and deal with the quirks that induces or just get used to switching and pay the tax.

-Home and end keys vs ctrl-a and ctrl-e are especially annoying.
-There's apparently no way to type things like em-dash and curly-quotes on a Windows laptop without a #@$%ing numeric keypad?!?
+It took me while to figure out that `windows-key + .` brings up a special-characters menu like `control + command + space` on MacOS.
+Apparently, you can't directly type things like curly-quotes without a numeric keypad.

 Here's more on keyboard remapping: